Hesse-Hanau Regiment Erbprinz: Formation

 When the American Revolution began, the British Army was too small to overwhelm the rebellious colonies with armed might.
-Subsequently, United Kingdom entered treaties with a number of German principalities which provided the British Crown with allied contingents for service in North America in return for monetary subsidies.
-A mutual aid- and alliance treaty between United Kingdom and Hesse-Hanau was entered in February 1776.
+Subsequently, the United Kingdom entered treaties with a number of German principalities which provided the British Crown with allied contingents for service in North America in exchange for monetary subsidies.
+A mutual aid-and alliance treaty between United Kingdom and Hesse-Hanau was entered in February 1776.

-The treaty stipulated that Hanau would make a corps of infantry of 668 men available to Britain.
-The corps had to be properly officered and the men ready for campaign service; the corps fully furnished with tents and equipment.
+The treaty stipulated that Hanau would assemble a corps of infantry of 668 men available to Britain.
+The corps had to be properly officered with the men ready for campaign service; the corps fully furnished with tents and equipment.
 In addition to the oath of fealty already sworn to the hereditary prince as reigning count of Hesse-Hanau, the officers and men should also swear an oath of allegiance to King George III.
-Hanau would maintain the number of men in the corps through annual recruitment if necessary.
+Hanau would maintain the number of men in the corps through annual recruitment as necessary.
 Britain would give the corps the same pay and allowances as enjoyed by British troops and wounded soldiers would be treated in British military hospitals in the same way as British troops.